-We consummated a public offering or our common stock on a registration statement on Form S-1 (File No. 333-195127) that was declared effective by the SEC on July 21, 2014, pursuant to which we sold 4,600,000 shares of our common stock, including shares sold in connection with the exercise by the underwriters in the offering of an over-allotment of 600,000 shares, at a price of \$5.50 per share, for aggregate gross proceeds of \$25.3 million.
+We consummated a public offering or our common stock on a registration statement on Form S-1 (File No. 333-195127) that was declared effective by the SEC on July 21, 2014, pursuant to which we sold 4,600,000 shares of our common stock, including shares sold in connection with the exercise by the underwriters in the offering of an over-allotment of 600,000 shares, at a price of \$5.50 per share, for aggregate gross proceeds of \$25.3 million which we refer to as our 2014 public offering.
 The offering was made pursuant to a prospectus dated July 21, 2014.
 Cowen and Company, LLC and Stifel, Nicolaus & Company, Incorporated were the managing underwriters in the offering.

-We paid to the underwriters underwriting discounts and commissions of \$1.5 million, and incurred offering expenses of approximately \$1.0 million in connection with the offering (including a financial advisory fee to National Securities Corporation, one of the underwriters in this offering, of \$75,900, a financial advisory fee to Trout Capital LLC of \$151,800, and reimbursement of reasonable out-of-pocket expenses incurred by to Trout Capital LLC of approximately \$10,000 in connection with serving as our financial advisor in connection with the offering).
-The net offering proceeds to us, after deducting underwriting discounts, commissions and offering expenses, were approximately \$22.8 million.
+We paid to the underwriters underwriting discounts and commissions of \$1.5 million, and incurred offering expenses of approximately \$0.8 million in connection with the offering (including a financial advisory fee to National Securities Corporation, one of the underwriters in this offering, of \$75,900, a financial advisory fee to Trout Capital LLC of \$151,800, and reimbursement of reasonable out-of-pocket expenses incurred by to Trout Capital LLC of approximately \$10,000 in connection with serving as our financial advisor in connection with the offering).
+The net offering proceeds to us, after deducting underwriting discounts, commissions and offering expenses, were approximately \$23.0 million.
 No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.

+Upon receipt, the net proceeds from our 2014 public offering were invested in cash and cash equivalents.
+As of September 30, 2014, we estimate that we had used approximately \$1.8 million of the proceeds on the development of MBX-8025 and ongoing development of arhalofenate and approximately \$0.8 million for working capital, capital expenditures and other general corporate purposes.
+The remaining \$20.4 million is held in cash, cash equivalents and short term investments.
 There has been no material change in the expected use of the net proceeds from our public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b) on July 22, 2014 (File No. 333-195127).